Guide for Authors

 Financial support

-In case of any financial support, it is important to mention the name of the respective organization/institute and the project number at the end
+In case of any financial support, it is important to mention the name of the respective organization/institute and the project number at the end of the manuscript.

 Plagiarism

-Addiction and Health is powered by DOI, plagScan software for plagiarism check.
+Addiction & Health is powered by DOI, plagScan software for plagiarism check.
 Taken all, the plagiarized materials will incur the “Plagiarism Sanctions”.
 Submitted manuscripts, which are found to be published or under review elsewhere, will be sustained and experience the “Duplicated Publication Sanctions”.
 Submitted Manuscripts, which are found to include either fabricated or falsified data including the manipulation of images, will confront with the “Data Fabrication/Falsification Sanctions”.

 Misconduct